Cycling Paradise of Provence - to and from Avignon

 Day 2: Avignon - Chateauneuf du Pape - St. Laurent des Arbres - Avignon (42 mi/68km, elevation gain/loss 310m)

 Heading north out of Avignon, catch your first glimpse of the glorious Provence countryside, replete with verdant orchands and gorgeous farmhouses.
 You'll soon arrive in the famous Côtes-du-Rhone wine-making village of Châteuneuf du Pape where you can enjoy a wine tasting (not included in tour price).
-Loop back through the captivating countryside for your second evening in Avignon.Day 3: Avignon to L'Isle-sur-la-Sorgue, optional loop to Venasque (12 or 25 mi/20 or 40km, elevation gain/loss 110m or 650m)
+Loop back through the captivating countryside for your second evening in Avignon.Day 3: Avignon to L'Isle-sur-la-Sorgue, optional loop to Venasque (12 mi/20 km, elevation gain/loss 110m or 650m)

 Leaving the city, you'll reach Jonquerettes after a gentle uphill.
 Heading back down into the valley, arrive in L'Isle-sur-la-Sorgue, an 'island city' that's really a compact medieval town, well known for its intiguing art galleries and antique shops.
-It's a truly lovely place to stroll around and explore, perhaps enjoying lunch on the grass by the charming quay.For those wanting to pedal further, you can continue cycling to reach Pernes-les-Fontaines.
+It's a truly lovely place to stroll around and explore, perhaps enjoying lunch on the grass by the charming quay.For those wanting to pedal further, you can choose between two additional routes.
+One option (25 mi/40 km) is to continue cycling to reach Pernes-les-Fontaines.
 As the name suggests, this wonderful village is home to over 40 ancient fountains!
 You'll then ride on small country roads to Venasque, one of France's most beautiful medieval towns perched on a steep cliff.
 Its 12th-century church and three Saracen towers offer a spectacular view of the surrounding area.
-Ride back to L'Isle-sur-la-Sorgue, your home for the next two nights.
+Another option (14 mi/22 km) is to cycle to Fontaine de Caucluse further to Lagnes before returning to Isle sur la Sorgue for the next two nights.

 Today you're in for a real treat!
 You'll cycle from one gorgeous settlement to the next, with two of these medieval towns considered amongst the most beautiful in France: Gordes and Roussillon.
 They're a wonderful reward after the effort of the uphill climbs.Choose from two different options to top off your day.
-The easier option brings you back to L'Isle-sur-la-Sorgue on a dedicated bike path, a former railway line converted into a quality bike lane.
-The more difficult option takes you to more hilltop villages like Lacoste and Oppède le Vieux before returning you to Isle.
+One option brings you back to L'Isle-sur-la-Sorgue on a dedicated bike path, a former railway line converted into a quality bike lane.
+Another option takes you to Bonnieux before returning you to Isle.

 Day 5: Isle sur la Sorgue - Eygalières - St. Rémy de Provence (23 mi/37km, elevation gain/loss 200m)